MBCProject/mbc-markdown/yfaq/README.md

 The MBC will evolve to better support the malware analysis community.
 If you have a suggestion for a new behavior (or any content change), please open an [issue](https://github.com/MBCProject/mbc-markdown/issues) on GitHub.

+## <a name="tools"></a>Malware Analysis Tools ##

+### capa ###

+The [capa](https://github.com/fireeye/capa) tool is an open-source static analysis tool developed by the FLARE team.
+Most [capa rules](https://github.com/fireeye/capa-rules) are associated with MBC behaviors and/or ATT&CK techniques.
+The MBC team reviews new capa rules quarterly, sometimes suggesting additions or updates.

+### CAPE ###

+The [CAPE](https://github.com/kevoreilly/CAPEv2) sandbox was derived from Cuckoo with the goal of adding automated malware unpacking and config extraction.
+CAPE maps its signatures to MBC and ATT&CK.
+The MBC team reviewed the mappings and suggested additions and updates.

+### Cuckoo Sandbox ###

+Cuckoo Sandbox 2.0.7 includes mappings between its signatures and ATT&CK.
+The MBC team updated the mappings using MBC, which increased the accuracy due to MBC’s malware focus.
+A fork of the Cuckoo community repo is available on [MBCProject](https://github.com/MBCProject) (see [community](https://github.com/MBCProject/community) and [cuckoo](https://github.com/MBCProject/cuckoo)).

+## <a name="other"></a>MBC and Other Community Efforts ##

+### What is an "attack flow" and how is MBC used in a flow? ###

+Developed by MITRE Engenuity, [Attack Flow](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/attack-flow/) is a data model with supporting tooling and examples for describing sequences of adversary behaviors.
+Attack flows can also describe sequences of malware behaviors, and MBC (along with ATT&CK) provides a supporting catalog of malware objectives and behaviors.

+To illustrate MBC's use, we defined attack flows for [Shamoon](../xample-malware/shamoon.md) and [SearchAwesome](../xample-malware/searchawesome.md) that reference MBC behaviors.

+### What is CACAO and how is MBC used in a playbook? ###

+The OASIS Collaborative Automated Course of Action Operations ([CACAO](https://oasis-open.org/committees/tc_home.php?wg_abbrev=cacao)) project defines the standard for implementing course of action playbooks for cybersecurity operations.
+The sequence of behaviors exhibited by malware can be captured as an "attack" type playbook.

+To illustrate MBC's use, we defined a playbook for [Locky Bart](../xample-malware/locky-bart.md), which is available in the [CACAO example repository](https://github.com/oasis-tcs/cacao/tree/master/Examples/CACAO-2.0).

 ## <a name="stix"></a>MBC and STIX 2 ##

 ### How are MBC behaviors captured in STIX 2? ###
 MBC content is available in STIX 2.1 format.
 See the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository for details.
 The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behaviors are captured with STIX 2 objects.

+### Why was MBC's STIX 2.1 representation updated? ###
+The previous STIX 2.1 representation was valid, but it didn't take advantage of the STIX 2.1 Extension Definition Object.
+MBC users said they found the MBC representation (and ATT&CK) kludgy.
+ZZZZ

+### How are malware corpus examples captured in STIX? ###

+Corpus examples are captured using the Malware SDO.
+Three new properties are defined in the STIX 2.1 Malware Behavior extension:

+* **obj_defn** (required) provides a reference to the malware that includes the MBC ID.
+* **year** (optional) denotes the year the malware was first seen.
+* **platforms** (optional) denotes the operating system affected by the malware.

 ## <a name="relationship"></a>MBC's Relationship to ATT&CK ##